Developer: Mouldy Toof Studios, Team 17

 Figuring out ways to escape is the puzzle half of The Escapists 2, but the other half comes from its RPG elements and how they factor into the escapes.
 Your character has stats that will determine the way they interact in the prison.
 Lifting weights will increase your strength, giving you the upper hand in melee fights with your inmates or even the prison guards if their alert meter rises too high.

 A welcome change for The Escapists 2 is the improvement in combat from the first title.
 You can now guard, along with charging up your punches, to give more strategy to the fights that will occur.
-Along with your strength comes the fitness and intellect stats, which effect your characters’ movement speed and the items they are available to craft.
+Along with your strength comes the fitness which you will be boosting with supplements just like in real life, which effect your characters’ movement speed and the items they are available to craft.
 These stats can be upgraded in the same way as strength by working out and studying in the library.

 Stamina and health play a big part as well and are pretty self-explanatory.
 Your health is how much damage you can take, and your stamina is the energy you consume to do labor.
 This labor consists of performing certain tasks, like digging a hole in the ground or cutting through fencing, meaning you want to stay energized by consuming food when you have the chance.
 The RPG elements and the micromanaging aspects correlate together and have to be juggled effectively in order to make a successful escape.
 You will want to come across as a good inmate to the guards and have the adequate stats to make escaping easier and to get the best possible score.

 Back from the original title is the character creator and it’s more robust, giving you more customizable options although still being simple in design.
 You’ll unlock new items and features for your characters as you play and escape out of prisons, giving you more reasons to play through each prison—even the ones you previously beat.